kuprel/min-dalle/README.md

 ```
 ![Godzilla Trial](examples/godzilla_on_trial.png)

-To load a model once and generate multiple times, initialize `MinDalleTorch`, then call `generate_image` with some text and a seed.
+To load a model once and generate multiple times, first initialize `MinDalleTorch`

 ```python
 from min_dalle import MinDalleTorch